Pakistan's Younis Khan to retire after West Indies tour

 "No player always remains fit, the motivation never remains the same, so this is the time when Younis should leave the field after the upcoming series in West Indies."

-Younis has played 115 test matches so far and is Pakistan's most successful runs scorer in test cricket.
+Younis has played 115 tests and is Pakistan's most successful runs scorer in test cricket.
 He heads into the West Indies tour needing 23 runs to become his country's first batsman to score 10,000 test runs.

+"I always tried to be a good ambassador and serve my country to take it one step forward," Younis added.

+"I hope I will be supported so I can complete 10,000 runs before I retire."

 - Reuters